 - Do they seem stiff or have trouble getting up after a rest?

 Since joint and mobility concerns can affect dogs of all ages, owners of younger dogs aren’t excluded from the conversation either.
 They should monitor their dog’s mobility and consider:

 - Does your dog take a while to recover after exercise?

 - Are fast growth and over-activity putting a strain on your young dog’s joints?

 If you answered yes to one or more of these questions, then it might be time to consider finding a supplement to help.

 This is very important to look for when choosing a dog joint supplement

-Here are their 3 most important pieces of advice for dog owners we learnt after speaking with experts.
+Here are the three most important pieces of advice for dog owners we learnt after speaking with experts.